harnold8/aikef_code/README.md

 # Adaptive Ion-Kinetic Electron-Fluid (AIKEF)

 AIKEF is a plasma simulation code for space physics with two main fields of application:
--The interaction between a planetary obstacle and the impinging plasma flow.
+* The interaction between a planetary obstacle and the impinging plasma flow.
--Plasma turbulence.
+* Plasma turbulence.

 ## Required Software